Jerry Lalrinzuala

-Jerry Lalrinzuala (born 30 July 1998), is an Indian professional footballer who plays as a defender for Indian Super League club East Bengal and the India national team.
+Jerry Lalrinzuala (born 30 July 1998) is an Indian professional footballer who plays as a defender for Indian Super League club Goa.

 Early life

 Born in Mizoram, Lalrinzuala started playing football from the age of five.
 His father – a police officer who played for army football teams – and his mother did not want him to get into football and wanted Lalrinzuala to go to college.
 "I took to the game when I was five.
 But my parents did not like me playing.
 They wanted me to study," said Lalrinzuala.
 He would attempt to attend football trials behind his parents back but was caught once by his father.

 Club career

 Lalrinzuala was a part of the AIFF Elite Academy and Bethlehem Vengthlang of the Mizoram Premier League before signing with Chennaiyin of the Indian Super League.
 He joined the AIFF Elite Academy in 2012.
 In early 2016, Lalrinzuala was one of five young footballers to be sponsored on their training stint with Metz in France.